Iran reports 113 more deaths from coronavirus, death toll now 724

 Abu Dhabi, the capital of the UAE, also shut down its amusement parks and museums through the end of the month, including Louvre Abu Dhabi.

-The UAE’s central bank meanwhile announced a $27 billion stimulus package directed at supporting banks and said regulatory limits on loans will be eased.
-Saudi Arabia announced its own $13 billion stimulus plan.
+In Lebanon, police used loudspeakers to order people to evacuate the city’s famous Mediterranean boardwalk.
+The small country, which has reported 99 cases and three deaths, has already closed all restaurants and nightclubs, halted flights from several countries and tightened border controls.
+President Michel Aoun urged people to stay home.

-Al-Aqsa is the latest in a series of religious sites where access has been halted or strictly limited.
-Saudi Arabia has halted the umrah pilgrimage to Mecca and Medina and could be forced to limit or cancel the much larger haj later this year.
-On Sunday, it announced the temporary closure of all mosques and called off Friday prayers.
+Jerusalem’s Al-Aqsa mosque is the latest in a series of religious sites where access has been halted or strictly limited.
+Saudi Arabia has suspended the umrah pilgrimage to Mecca and Medina and could be forced to limit or cancel the much larger hajj later this year.
+Today, it announced the temporary closure of all mosques and called off Friday prayers.

-Sheikh Omar Kiswani, the director of the Al-Aqsa mosque, said Sunday that the closure of the mosque and other buildings on the compound, including the iconic golden Dome of the Rock, would continue indefinitely.
+Sheikh Omar Kiswani, the director of the Al-Aqsa mosque, said the closure of the mosque and other buildings on the compound, including the iconic golden Dome of the Rock, would continue indefinitely.

 The religious site is also the holiest in Judaism because it was the location of the two Jewish temples in antiquity.
 Israel occupied and annexed east Jerusalem in the 1967 war in a move not recognized internationally.
 The Palestinians want east Jerusalem to be the capital of their future state, and the religious site has often been a flashpoint in the decades-long conflict.

 Israel imposed sweeping travel and quarantine measures more than a week ago but has seen its number of confirmed cases double in recent days, to around 200.
-On Saturday, the government said restaurants, malls, movies, gyms and daycare centers would close.
-Schools and universities have already been shut down until next month.
+On Saturday, the government said restaurants, malls, cinemas, gyms and daycare centers would close.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.